 Blow Up (1966) by Michelangelo Antonioni

-Probably the most important and famous film when it comes to fashion and style (also, one of my favourite films ever), Blow Up is a Michelangelo Antonioni masterpiece about a photographer who accidentally photographs a murder and decides to investigate.
+Probably the most important and famous film when it comes to fashion and style (also, one of my favorite films ever), Blow Up is a Michelangelo Antonioni masterpiece about a photographer who accidentally photographs a murder and decides to investigate.
 More than that, the film talks about alienation and plays with the narrative in a metalinguistic way.
-The film is known to feature the “sexiest moment in film history”, The Yarbirds and Jane Birkin.
+The film is known to feature the “sexiest moment in film history”, The Yardbirds and Jane Birkin.
 If you haven’t watched Blow Up yet, do it for yesterday!